hashicorp/consul/website/source/docs/internals/anti-entropy.html.markdown

 <a name="agent"></a>
 #### Agent

-Each Consul agent maintains its own set of service and check registrations, as well as health information.
+Each Consul agent maintains its own set of service and check registrations as well as health information.
 The agents are responsible for executing their own health checks and updating their local state.